 Price: $$-$$$ Expensive

-Itineraries: Cruises (6 different itineraries) last 7, 10, 11, or 14 days and the most frequent are the 7-day circuits that take in Tahiti and the Society Islands calling at Huahine, Bora Bora and Moorea.
+Itineraries: Cruises (many different variations) last 7 and 10 to 14 days.
+However, the most frequent are the 7-day circuits that take in Tahiti and the Society Islands calling at Huahine, Bora Bora and Moorea.
 The ship tends to anchor rather than dock and that allows changing views from the ship as it rhythmically swings in an arc of about 120 degrees.
 Some itineraries add Tahiti Iti, the seldom-visited other island that makes up Tahiti.
 Additional itineraries with more sea time add either the Tuamotus, Cook Islands, Marquesas or occasionally Fiji and Tonga.

 Included features: For Americans, roundtrip airfare from Los Angeles (unless otherwise stated), and for everyone, all non-alcoholic and alcoholic (beer and select wines and spirits) beverages throughout the ship; cabin fridge stocked with soft drinks, beer and bottled water; and all tips to crew (some like to tip extra).
 There’s complimentary access to retreats on Taha’a and Bora Bora when the ship calls there.